LSTclock: sidereal time clock

 "Edit" button

-To enter the Edit mode of the LST list (reordering and deleting row(s)).
-Deletion of a row can also be done by swiping the row to the left.
+To enter the Edit mode of the LST list (deleting and reordering row(s)).
+Deletion of a row can also be done by swiping the row to the left, also reordering by long-tapping and dragging.

 "Full Screen Mode" button (arrows icon)